Rizama-Victor/Development-of-a-Multi-facet-Facial-Recognition-Model-for-Institutional-Attendance-Activities/README.md

 ### Real-time Evaluation

 Real-time performance of the multi-facet facial recognition model was evaluated under three key conditions: lighting variations, head positions, and appearance changes using two primary metrics namely **False Omission Rate (FOR)** and **response time**.
-For each of the three students, the FOR was measured across three head orientations (straight, 15° right tilt, and 15° left tilt), tested both with and without glasses under bright and dim lighting.
+For each of the three students, the FOR was measured across three head orientations (straight, `15°` right tilt, and `15°` left tilt), tested both with and without glasses under bright and dim lighting.
 Across all scenarios, each student completed six genuine recognition attempts, and the model recorded **no missed identifications**, resulting in a **0% False Omission Rate (FOR)**.

-### 🧠 Discussion of Results

-Observations on the evaluation metrics and confusion matrix for the images and videos shows that the model performed slightly better on images than on videos, consistently achieving near-perfect metrics for all students, with precision, recall, and F1-scores ranging from 0.9989 to 1.0000.
-In comparison, performance on videos remained excellent but showed small drops due to motion, lighting shifts, and frame variability, with metrics ranging from 0.9593 to 0.9996.
-Overall, the system demonstrated high accuracy in both modes, but static images provided the most stable recognition results.
+For the response time The model demonstrated strong adaptability across all lighting and appearance conditions.
+Under bright lighting, it achieved an average response time of `4.02` seconds, reflecting efficient recognition in optimal conditions.
+In dim lighting, the average increased to `7.98` seconds due to reduced facial clarity, yet still confirmed the model’s capability to function reliably in low-light examination environments.

+Appearance variations also affected performance: students wearing glasses or beards recorded an average response time of `6.21` seconds, compared to `5.79` seconds without accessories indicating only a modest increase in computation time.
+Head position tests revealed similar trends, with straight faces averaging `4.33` seconds, while `15°` leftward and rightward tilts produced `7.27` seconds and `6.40` seconds respectively, due to slight distortions in facial alignment.

+Overall, the model achieved a mean response time of `6.00` seconds across all evaluated conditions, demonstrating its reliability for real-time recognition.

 ---

+## 💡 Key Insights

+- The use of  128-dimensional facial embeddings generated via a ResNet model was key in enabled effective differentiation between individuals even under challenging environmental and facial conditions.
+- Observations on the evaluation metrics and confusion matrix for the images and videos shows that the model performed slightly better on images than on videos, consistently achieving near-perfect metrics for all students.
+- The confusion matrices demonstrated strong classification capability, while the False Omission Rate (FOR) of 0% highlighted the model’s reliability in correctly identifying enrolled students.
+- Real-time evaluation of the model's performance suggested high lighting tolerance, pose adaptability, and accessory robustness, supporting its suitability for real-time examination attendance monitoring.
+- The overall average response time of 6.00 seconds across bright and dim conditions indicated the influence of lighting but reaffirmed the model’s efficiency for continuous operation.

-## 💡 Research Novelty
+## ✨ Research Novelty

 The novelty and contribution of this research to knowledge was in the successful _**development and training of a multi-facet facial recognition model that accurately identified pre-registered students under different real-time conditions, specifically in varying lighting, head variations, and the use of accessories,  (limited to glasses and beards )**_.
 In contrast to conventional models, which often exhibited reduced performance under these conditions, this research improved the domain of intelligent educational attendance systems by providing a model that could be used for practical deployments in educational institutions.